Answers to common chocolate questions

 IS YOUR CHOCOLATE ORGANIC?

 My product line is not certified organic, but in practice, it is largely organic.
-All of my chocolate is made with certified organic unrefined cane sugar and cocoa butter.
+All of my chocolate is made with certified organic whole cane sugar and cocoa butter.
 As for the cocoa beans, which make up the bulk of the chocolate, there are 3 possibilities: certified organic, organic but not certified, and unknown.
 I always indicate if the beans are certified organic on the product's ingredients label.

 Often I know the beans were grown organically but are not certified organic, and I will include this information in product descriptions.
 This often happens because farmers use organic methods but cannot justify the costs of becoming certified organic.